kvanh/Keyboard-Maestro-Pushover-Notifications/README.md

 Add "Pushover Notification" action from the "Third Party Plug Ins" action category to your macro.
 Fill in parameters as desired, you can use Keyboard Maestro variable and other tokens in the text fields.

 The Notification Message can use basic HTML formatting.
 See the [Pushover API documentation](https://pushover.net/api#html) for more information on acceptable HTML commands.

+## Current Limitations
+File attachments currently only work, if the given file path contains no spaces and special characters.